Dieterbe/dieterblog/content/posts/25-graphite-grafana-statsd-gotchas.md

 1. Luckily we can tune the size of the incoming UDP buffer with the net.core.rmem\_max and net.core.rmem\_default sysctl's.
 I recommend setting it to the <a href="http://stackoverflow.com/questions/2090850/specifying-udp-receive-buffer-size-at-runtime-in-linux">max values</a>

 2. The kernel increments a counter every time it drops a UDP packet.
-You can see UDP packet drops with <code>netstat -s --udp</code> on the command  line.
+You can see UDP packet drops with `netstat -s --udp` on the command  line.
 I highly encourage you to monitor this with something like collectd, visualize  it over time, and make sure to set an alert on it.

 *Note also that the larger of a buffer you need, the more delay between receiving a metric and including it in the output data, possibly skewing data into the future.*